Azure/multimodal-ai-llm-processing-accelerator/README.md

 - When the demo app web server starts, it uses environment variables to connect to the correct function server and backend services.
 To get started quickly, make a copy of the sample environment variables file: `cp .env.sample .env` and update it as follows:
   - Many of the values will need to be updated to the bicep deploylment outputs so that the local demo app can connect to the deployed services.
   - If you have already deployed the solution to Azure, these variables will be stored in your azd environment output variables.
 These can be copied by running `azd env get-values` and then updating your `.env` file with the corresponding values.
+  - The `.env.sample` file is configured by default to connect to a local Azurite storage account emulator for Azure Blob Storage pipelines.
+Review the [Azurite Azure Storage Emulator](#azurite-azure-storage-emulator) section for more info on how to configure or change the environment variables correctly.
 - Start the gradio server: `gradio demo_app.py`.
 By default, the application will launch in auto-reload mode, automatically reloading whenever `demo_app.py` is changed.
 - Open the web app in the browser: `https://localhost:8000`